trinity652/trinity652/README.md

 ### Hi there

-- I’m currently working on *365-days-of-AI* and *programming-patterns*.
-- I’m currently learning be a better programmer.
+- Constantly learning to be a better programmer.
 - I’m looking to collaborate on *tensorflow* and *django*.
 - *How to reach me*: mail me: **root1091@gmail.com**
 - *Pronouns*: she/her